xtreme3d/xtreme3d/README.md

 License
 -------
+Xtreme3D 3.0 is distributed under GNU Lesser General Public License 2.1.
+It allows you to create commercial closed-source applications with the engine if you don't modify the source code and only use compiled version of the library for linking.

 GLScene is distributed under Mozilla Public License 1.1.

-Xtreme3D v3 is distributed under GNU Lesser General Public License 2.1.
-It allows you to create commercial closed-source applications with the engine if you don't modify the source code and only use compiled version of the library for linking.
+ODE is distributed under BSD-style license.